1977 Naghan earthquake: Impact

 The earthquake devastated a 150 km2 area where a large majority of homes in the area were constructed of brick and masonry.
 Due to their brittle walls and heavy roofs, many of these construction were damaged or collapsed, often killing people.
-At least 348 people died and another 200 were injured.
-Approximately 2,100 homes were heavily damaged.
+At least 348 people died, another 200 were injured, and approximately 2,100 homes were heavily damaged.
+A maximum Modified Mercalli intensity of VIII (Severe) was assigned.

 The highest number of deaths was recorded at Naghan, where 202 died.
-There were 43 and 64 fatalities at Jaghdan and Ardal, respectively.
-At Dastgerd, 11 were killed.
+There were 43 deaths at Jaghdan; 64 at Ardal; and 11 at Dastgerd.
 Eight schools were razed while another 37 were damaged.
-The earthquake occurred during a period of heavy rainfall.
-This amplified the destruction in areas on alluvium with high clay saturation.
-Landslides occurred on the steep mountain slopes, affecting villages.
-There was additional damage from the aftershocks.
-In Jaghdan, all adobe brick homes were lost.
-Masonry construction were also affected—one school in Ardal was partially destroyed.
+Because the earthquake occurred during a period of heavy rainfall, it areas on alluvium became water-saturated high clay which worsened the damage.
+Some villages built on the slopes of the mountains were damaged or flattened by landslides.
+In Jaghdan, all adobe brick homes were destroyed.
+Masonry construction were also affected and one school in Ardal was partially destroyed.
+There was additional damage from several aftershocks measuring in the magnitude range of 4 to 5.